omonar/modern/README.md

+#Modern theme for Zoneminder 1.24+
-This is a fork of the work-in-progress skin for ZoneMinder version >= 1.24 by Kyle Johnson.
+This is a fork of the work-in-progress skin for ZoneMinder version >= 1.24 by [https://github.com/kylejohnson/modern](Kyle Johnson).

 This skin is currently being developed by Emergent Ltd. Any suggestions of features, comments and code are welcome =)

-FEATURES
+##FEATURES

 * Single page for live view and playback
 * Timeline of events